jarun/buku/README.md

-  -R                         refresh all bookmarks, tags retained -s keyword(s)              search all bookmarks for a (partial) tag or any keyword -S keyword(s)              search all bookmarks for a (partial) tag or all keywords -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -x N                       works with -P, N=1: show only URL, N=2: show URL and tag
+  -R                         refresh all bookmarks, tags retained -s keyword(s)              search all bookmarks for a (partial) tag or any keyword -S keyword(s)              search all bookmarks for a (partial) tag or all keywords -t N                       use N (> 0) iterations to generate key, works with -k, -l -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -x N                       works with -P, N=1: show only URL, N=2: show URL and tag